ABBA: You Can Dance

-ABBA: You Can Dance is a dance and music rhythm game for the Wii, developed by Ubisoft Paris and Ubisoft Bucharest and published by Ubisoft.
-It released in November 2011 in all territories, and is a spin-off of the Just Dance series, featuring 26 songs by the Swedish pop group ABBA.
+ABBA: You Can Dance is a dance video game for the Wii published by Ubisoft in November 2011.
+A spin-off of the Just Dance series, the game features 26 songs by the Swedish pop group ABBA.
 The game tasks up to four players with matching the movements of ABBA members by dancing with the Wii Remote motion controller in hand, with accuracy being the goal.
 It includes a multiplayer "Karaoke Mode", allowing two players to sing using USB microphones while two other players can dance.
+This game is based on the Wii version of Michael Jackson: The Experience.

-The development team was reportedly excited to work on an ABBA game, putting in effort to ensure that they accurately represented the group by examining a variety of ABBA content.
-For original content, they tried to be distinct while in keeping with ABBA.
-The game was met with mixed reception, with criticism directed at the lack of available songs; however, the lower price and the idea of an ABBA video game were recognized as positive traits of the game, and the choreography was well received.
+The uniting-people-through-dance philosophy of Just Dance and ABBA's music greenlit the idea of a ABBA dance game.
+Ubisoft's Paris and Bucharest divisions developed ABBA: You Can Dance, putting in effort to ensure that they accurately represented the group by examining a variety of ABBA content.
+The game was met with mixed reviews, with criticism directed at the lack of available songs but appreciation towards the low price, choreography and high amount of content.
+The game sold more than 725,000 copies by 2014.